kirenz/course-template/_sources/docs/course-syllabus.md

 -   analyze real-world data to answer questions about multivariable relationships.
 -   fit and evaluate linear and logistic regression models.
 -   assess whether a proposed model is appropriate and describe its limitations.
--   use Quarto to write reproducible reports and GitHub for version control and collaboration.
+-   use Python to write reproducible reports and GitHub for version control and collaboration.
 -   communicate results from statistical analyses to a general audience.

-## Communication

-All lecture notes, assignment instructions, an up-to-date schedule, and other course materials may be found on the course website at [site](link).

 ## Where to get help

--   If you have a question during lecture or lab, feel free to ask it!
+- If you have a question during lecture, feel free to ask it!
--   Outside of class, any general questions about course content or assignments should be posted on the [moodle course forum]().
+- Outside of class, any general questions about course content or assignments should be posted on the Moodle course forum.
 - Emails should be reserved for questions not appropriate for the public forum. **If you email me, please include the name of our course in the subject line.**

 Check out the [Support](course-support.md) page for more resources.